Monstrous moonshine: McKay's observation and the Conway–Norton conjecture

+The moonshine module and the proof

 In 1980, A.O.L.
 Atkin, Paul Fong and Stephen D. Smith produced strong computational evidence that such a graded representation exists, by decomposing a large number of coefficients of J into representations of M. A graded representation whose graded dimension is J, called the moonshine module, was explicitly constructed by Igor Frenkel, James Lepowsky, and Arne Meurman, giving an effective solution to the McKay–Thompson conjecture, and they also determined the graded traces for all elements in the centralizer of an involution of M, partially settling the Conway–Norton conjecture.
 Furthermore, they showed that the vector space they constructed, called the Moonshine Module $V^\natural$, has the additional structure of a vertex operator algebra, whose automorphism group is precisely M.

 In 1985, the Atlas of Finite Groups was published by a group of mathematicians, including John Conway.
 The Atlas, which enumerates all sporadic groups, included "Moonshine" as a section in its list of notable properties of the monster group.

 Borcherds proved the Conway–Norton conjecture for the Moonshine Module in 1992.
-He won the Fields Medal in 1998 in part for his solution of the conjecture.
+He won the Fields Medal in 1998 in part for his solution of the conjecture; the award cited him "for his contributions to algebra, the theory of automorphic forms, and mathematical physics, including the introduction of vertex algebras and Borcherds' Lie algebras, the proof of the Conway-Norton moonshine conjecture and the discovery of a new class of automorphic infinite products."